OctopusDeploy/docs/docs/infrastructure/workers/index.md

 ---
 title: Workers
-description: External workers are machines that Octopus can use to delegate steps to during a deployment.
-You can disable the built-in worker and delegate work to external workers instead.
-Using external workers makes your Octopus Server more secure, and allows you to decide where your workers do their work, and the context in which they perform their work.
+description: External workers are machines that can execute steps that don't need to be performed on the Octopus server or deployment targets.
-position: 80
+position: 30
 ---

 The Octopus Server has an built-in worker that can deploy packages, execute scripts, and perform tasks that don't need to be performed on a deployment target.
 This can be useful when you are working with an API, a cloud service, or it doesn't matter where a script runs.
 The built-in worker is configured by default.